Support Service and Advance Care Planning for Elders

 Counselling Expert

 Dr. Christopher Fong Kong Onn is a distinguished clinical psychologist and organizational consultant based in Singapore, with over 27 years of clinical practice.
 He has transitioned through diverse careers—from a symphony orchestra conductor to a clinician specializing in mental health, and currently serves as an academic professor and leadership consultant.
-Dr. Fong earned his Doctor of Professional Studies (Research) from the University of Southern Queensland, focusing his thesis on "Multicultural Issues in Counselling in a Singapore Context.
+Dr. Fong earned his Doctor of Professional Studies (Research) from the University of Southern Queensland, focusing his thesis on "Multicultural Issues in Counselling" in a Singapore Context.

 Support Service and Advance Care Planning Course Outline